 LNG cost blowout – Black Mamba bites

 Sky-high CAPEX plus cost overruns and a fundamental shift in the LNG market mean trouble for some LNG projects.
-Some will scratch by but I bet there will be a couple of very high profile failures.
+Some will scratch by but I bet there will be a couple of very high-profile failures.

-Just a couple of days ago I have used the Black Mamba metaphor for LNG CAPEX cost explosion and we are handed one of the best examples for it right by the current news feed.
+Just a couple of days ago I used the Black Mamba metaphor for LNG CAPEX cost explosion and we are handed one of the best examples for it right by the current news feed.
 Gorgon LNG surprised us all with a massive cost overrun.
 Gorgon is just the last LNG project with cost overruns in this part of the world.
-To the contrary, it is in excellent company.
+On the contrary, it is in excellent company.
 Remember the Pluto cost explosion?
 PNG LNG and the Queensland projects have also announced massive cost overruns.

 Not that the project had ever been on the cheap side.
 CAPEX on any of those projects is among the highest to be found in any project in the LNG world.
-With such high cost, one question immediately comes to mind.
+With such a high cost, one question immediately comes to mind.
 How on earth does any of them ever want to cut a decent return?

 We all know that the Asian market and the high prices there served as excuses for many ills of the LNG world.
 Japan has renounced nuclear power, China is going to be THE big LNG bonanza and also India will come out big as a buyer plus a string of other countries showing strong appetite for LNG.
 But as it is, such a juicy pie as Asia currently represents, of course, attracts the gaze of others.
 There is East Africa and North America as runners-up in export.
-There still is Qatar with LNG production cost multiple times below the new Pacific projects.
-And there are the existing Atlantic LNG producers that are – albeit not really geared towards export to Asia – keen on at least dropping as much spot into this market as they can.
+There still is Qatar with LNG production costs multiple times below the new Pacific projects.
+And there are the existing Atlantic LNG producers that are – albeit not geared towards export to Asia – keen on at least dropping as much spot into this market as they can.

 Not really a recipe for a happy ever after for the Pacific projects.
 I don’t want to discuss the chances for the market in Asia to remain as juicy as it is right now.
 That will be the subject of another post.
 The only question I ask here is that since when are predictions of decade-long bull markets coming true?